punnypenguins/projectdelve/documentation/for-beginner-contributers.md

 # New to GitHub?
-Never fear!
-Start here. 👍
+Never fear, just start right here! 👍

 This page will guide you through each part of the process in order.